Flexi Medical Certificate

 - Validate illustration tone for emotional neutrality across cultural contexts

-- Test clarity of upload instructions and feedback messaging
+- Test clarity of certificate guidance and feedback messaging

 - Identify accessibility risks in layout, navigation, and hierarchy